vk0108/VitaDrop/README.md

 # VitaDrop

-VitaDrop is a modern blood donation management platform that connects donors, hospitals, and blood banks to ensure life-saving blood is available when and where it's needed most.
+VitaDrop is a modern blood bank management platform that connects donors, hospitals to ensure life-saving blood is available when and where it's needed most.

 ---